Skip to main content

 Chef Infra Client

 Start handlers can be distributed using the chef-client cookbook, which will install the handler on the target node during the initial configuration of the node.
-This ensures that the start handler is always present on the node so that it is available to Chef Infra Client at the start of every run.
+This ensures that the start handler is always present on the node so that it’s available to Chef Infra Client at the start of every run.

 Custom Handlers